lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 -   Once the students are done with their story, click or tap the title of your story in the toolbar.
 It has a little upward triangle at its end, like “▲”, to indicate that it's a menu.
 This is the story menu.
 It contains options that the students won't use as often as they work on your story.

--   For example, the students can Rename Story from this menu
+-   For example, the students can Rename Story from this menu.

 -   Click on “Publish to File”.
 This will save the story into an HTML file that works on its own.